Charlie Munger: Lollapalooza effect

 Munger used the term "Lollapalooza effect" for multiple biases, tendencies or mental models acting in compound with each other at the same time in the same direction.
 With the Lollapalooza effect, itself a mental model, the result is often extreme, due to the confluence of the mental models, biases or tendencies acting together, greatly increasing the likelihood of acting irrationally.

 During a talk at Harvard in 1995 titled The Psychology of Human Misjudgment, Munger mentioned Tupperware parties and open outcry auctions, where he explained "three, four, five of these things work together and it turns human brains into mush," meaning that normal people will be highly likely to succumb to the multiple irrational tendencies acting in the same direction.
 In the Tupperware party, you have reciprocation, consistency, and commitment tendency, and social proof.
 (The hostess gave the party and the tendency is to reciprocate; you say you like certain products during the party so purchasing would be consistent with views you've committed to; other people are buying, which is the social proof.)

 In the open outcry auction, there is social proof of others bidding, reciprocation tendency, commitment to buying the item, and deprivation super-reaction syndrome, i.e. sense of loss.
 The latter is an individual's sense of loss of what he or she believes should be (or is) his or hers.
 These biases often occur at either conscious or subconscious level, and in both microeconomic and macroeconomic scale.
+Munger advised not attending such auctions.

-Criticism of cryptocurrencies and Robinhood
+Cryptocurrencies and Robinhood

 Munger was critical of cryptocurrencies, referring to Bitcoin in particular as "noxious poison".
 He also said the use of cryptocurrency should be banned and said it was "beneath contempt"; that bitcoin was "stupid, "immoral," and "disgusting" and that It's like somebody else is trading turds and you decide, 'I can't be left out; and that it was like a venereal disease, among other things.

 Munger has compared Robinhood to gambling, saying that its success is due to "people who know how to take advantage essentially of the gambling instincts of, not only American public, worldwide public" and further explained why he thinks individual investments without commission is tantamount to gambling.
 "If you cater to those gambling chips, when people have money in their pocket for the first time, and you tell them they can make 30 or 40 or 50 trades a day, and you're not charging them any commission, but you're selling their order flow or whatever, I hope we don't have more of it."